top of page

 Findlay:

 ...but the standard of mediumship, by and large, is enough to put most intelligent people off.
 I think this is very sad.
 I realise there is a shortage of first class mediums, and not enough encouragement and development is taking place for other forms of mediumship, such as the physical; which, after all is what convinced me.
-It was the physical aspect of this whole subject that gave me the conviction, through Sloane, and occasionally others, and I feel it is sadly lacking.
+It was the physical aspect of this whole subject that gave me the conviction, through Sloan* and occasionally others...

 I'm not suggesting that you mustn’t have or shouldn’t have mental mediums.
-Of course you must have mental mediums, and they are the absolutely necessary and essential.
+Of course you must have mental mediums, and they are... they're absolutely necessary and essential.
 You must have healing also.
 But the point is, that I do feel there is a great dearth of good physical mediumship.
 And we need physical mediums.
-Why aren't they utilizing this form of mediumship ?
+Why aren't they utilising this form of mediumship?

 Well unfortunately there’s a lack of finance here.
 I do what I can, Arthur, but I'm afraid I'm a voice in the wilderness, almost.